Frequently Asked Questions

 How long will I have to wait for my ride?

 Driver availability depends on your location, the time of day, and number of other rides being requested.
 In the majority of cases, your ride will arrive within 15 minutes -- so be ready to leave when you call!
+In some cases, there may be no availability.
+Unfortunately neither GoGo nor the TNC can guarantee a contractor will show up to perform the ride, so for trips that are really important we recommend having a plan B.

 Can I schedule a ride in advance?